 Practical Solution: Programming Hi-Hats

-• Layer hi-hats with other percussive elements to add texture.
-Use velocity automation to simulate the natural dynamics of a live drummer.
+Layer for Texture: Layer hi-hats with other percussive elements to add depth, and use velocity automation for a natural feel.

-Percussion: Flavor and Depth
+Percussion: Adding Flavor and Depth

 Practical Solution: Layering Percussion